kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 ### Open Questions

-- What happens when session persistence is broken because the backend is not up or healthy?
-If that's an error case, how should that be handled?
-Should the API dictate the http error code?
-Or should the API dictate fall back behavior?
 - What happens when session persistence causes traffic splitting scenarios to overload a backend?
 - Should we add status somewhere when a user gets in to a "risky" configuration with session persistence?
 - Should there be an API configuration field that specifies how already established sessions are handled?
+- How do implementations drain established sessions during backend upgrades without disruption?
+    - Do we need a "session draining timeout" as documented by [A55: xDS-Based Stateful Session Affinity for Proxyless gRPC](https://github.com/grpc/proposal/blob/master/A55-xds-stateful-session-affinity.md#background) defined in this API?

 ## TODO

-The following are items that we intend to resolve before we consider this GEP implementable:
+The following are items that we intend to resolve in future revisions:

 - We need to identify and document requirements regarding session draining and migration.
-How do implementations drain established sessions during backend upgrades without disruption?
-  - Do we need a "session draining timeout" as documented by [A55: xDS-Based Stateful Session Affinity for Proxyless gRPC](https://github.com/grpc/proposal/blob/master/A55-xds-stateful-session-affinity.md#background) defined in this API?
 - We need to document sessions with Java in greater detail.
 Java standardized the API and behavior of session persistence long ago and would be worth examining.
 - We need to add a small section on compliance regarding the browser and client relationship.
 - We need to finish enumerating all the edge cases in [Expected API Behavior](#expected-api-behavior) and identify